The potential for complex computational models of aging: Computational models

 It will be exciting to ask whether we can also generalize models to different applications.
 For example, consider interventions in the health of individual organisms due to drugs, surgery, treatment, lifestyle, accidents, illness, or (in the case of model organisms) experimental manipulation.
 Can a model predict the outcomes of such interventions?
 Better predictions could be used to both improve individual treatment plans and manage the health-care of increasingly greying populations \citep{Harper2014}.

-Nevertheless, we might expect that any predictive model that is optimally tuned to predicting specific mortality or health outcomes will not be easily generalized to predict other outcomes.
-While part of this limitation naturally arises from the data used to train the model, some of this limitation will also come from the model structure itself, since computational models will not be able to capture effects that are not allowed for in the model structure.
+Nevertheless, we might expect that any predictive model that is optimally tuned to predicting ``natural'' mortality or health outcomes will not be easily generalized to predict the outcomes of specific interventions.
+While part of this limitation naturally arises from the data used to train the model, some of this limitation will also come from the model structure itself, since computational models will not be able to accurately capture effects that are not allowed for in the model structure.
 Since the model structure itself may limit generalizability, some model structures (`types of models') will be better than others for this purpose.